In the shadow of the Blackheads, this hike has much beauty to offer

-There is generally plentiful water in the area as you now have again reached the Batavia Kill which you will have at your side for the rest of the hike.
+There is generally plentiful water in the area as you have again reached the Batavia Kill, which you will have at your side for the rest of the hike.

 On an easy grade, the trail winds down the valley toward the Junction with the Black Dome Trail.
 Before the junction, you’ll need to do a stream crossing with the aid of a high-water bridge.
 You will reach the junction at 4.55 miles from the start.

-Now heading right on the red marked Black Dome Trail you will be .5 miles from the parking area.
-Hiking along this section of trail you soon reach one of two footbridges.
-Before approaching the second bridge look down to your left and you’ll get a view of an old dam which was used for logging operations in the 1800’s.
+Now heading right on the red marked Black Dome Trail, you will be .5 miles from the parking area.
+Hiking along this section of trail, you soon reach one of two footbridges.
+Before approaching the second bridge, look down to your left, and you’ll get a view of an old dam that mills used for logging operations in the 1800s.

-After you cross the second bridge you will easily drop down to the trailhead and reach the end of the Acra Point Loop hike.
+After you cross the second bridge, you will easily drop down to the trailhead and reach the Acra Point Loop hike’s end.